Surat Thani Lower Southern Gulf, Thailand Travel Guide

 Start in Bangkok, travel south to Surat Thani for Khao Sok National Park, then take a ferry to Koh Samui, Koh Phangan, or Koh Tao.

-From the islands, take a ferry to the Andaman Coast (Krabi or Phuket), and explore those areas.
+Away from the islands, catch a ferry to the Andaman Coast (Krabi or Phuket), and explore those areas.

 AIS, TrueMove H, and dtac are the main mobile operators.
 They hold good coverage in Surat Thani city and major tourist areas like Khao Sok.

-You will need your passport to register the SIM card.
-Various tourist SIM plans are available, typically offering unlimited data for a set number of days.
+You must have your passport to register the SIM card.
+Various tourist SIM plans are available, generally haveing unlimited data for a set number of days.

 Thai is the official language.
-While English is spoken to varying degrees in tourist-facing establishments, proficiency can be limited in local markets, smaller eateries, and rural areas.
+Although English is spoken to varying degrees in tourist-facing establishments, proficiency can be limited in local markets, casual eateries, and the countryside.

-Google Translate is incredibly useful; download the Thai language pack for offline use.
+Google Translate is incredibly useful; download the Thai language pack for use without internet.
 It has text, voice, and camera translation.
 Carrying a small physical Thai phrasebook is also recommended.
 Consider learning with Rosetta Stone before your trip.

 (How much?), Aroy (Delicious), Hong nam (Toilet).